temenostech/temenos-platform-documentation/docfx_project/index.md

 ### Services

-- **DevX** is a cloud based service for use during development, test, implementation, and ongoing change with configurable and scalable Temenos Suites on-demand.
+- **Development Platform** is a cloud based service for use during development, test, implementation, and ongoing change with configurable and scalable Temenos Suites on-demand.
 Click [**here**](./home/overview.md) to find out more.